ConciseCSS/concise.css/README.md

 ## Documentation

-What would a project be without gread documentation?
+What would a project be without great documentation?
 Concise has documentation for everything that is included in the framework.
 If you see something that is missing or incorrect, don't hesitate to open up an issue on our GitHub repo.

 Check out our documentation here: [http://concisecss.com/documentation](http://concisecss.com/documentation)